act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 ---
 id: 7677a9
-name: Device motion based functionality can also be operated from the user interface
+name: Device motion based changes to the content can also be created from the user interface
 rule_type: atomic
 description: |
-  This rule checks that functionality that can be operated by device motion can also be operated by user interface components.
+  This rule checks that changes to the content of a web page that result from device motion events can also be caused by user interface components.
 accessibility_requirements:
   wcag21:2.5.4: # Motion Actuation (A)
     forConformance: true